stefanholek/term/README.txt

 The **term** package is an enhanced version of the standard library's tty_ module.
-It provides context managers for temporarily switching the terminal to *raw* or *cbreak* mode and allows to query cursor position and terminal dimensions without having to resort to curses.
+It provides context managers for temporarily switching the terminal to *raw* or *cbreak* mode and allows to retrieve the cursor position without having to resort to curses.

 .. _tty: http://docs.python.org/library/tty.html